Presentations/popcorn-js/docs/controls.md

 controls( flag )
 ===============

-controls is a native HTML video element method that we have thrown onto each popcorn instance for your convenience.
+controls is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name.
 If controls is active, the video will be shown with its native set of controls ( play, timebar, volume, ect ).
 When controls is not active it will not show any of the controls overlaid over the video.

 * **flag** - boolean value specifying whether to show or hide the controls